Synthetic biological materials: from artificial cell membranes to biomimetic minerals and living materials.

+We use microorganisms to fabricate bio-based and/or living materials.
 Most living organisms use elements in their environment to fabricate composite materials.
 Due to their intricate and hierarchical structure, biocomposite materials present improved material properties when compared with their pure inorganic counterparts.
-We use microorganisms to fabricate biomimetic composite materials combining high stiffness and toughness.
 Collaborations: Anne Meyer (University of Rochester, USA), An-Wu Xu (USTC, China), S. Garcia (TU Delft), Filipe Natalio (Weizmann Institute, Israel).

 Spiesz EM^, Schmieden DT^, Grande AM, Liang K, Schwiedrzik J, Natalio F, Michler J, Garcia SJ, Aubin-Tam ME*, Meyer AS*

 We design, develop and use biophysical assays to track dynamical cellular processes occurring at the cell membrane.
 We study artificial cell membranes as well as living (algal and bacterial) cells.
 Our interest is in the study of individual biomolecules, cells and membranes under external physical/chemical stimuli.
 This, in the hope of understanding the molecular mechanisms driving biological processes.
 Collaborations: Andreas Engel, Bertus Beaumont (Bionanoscience, TU Delft), Daniel Tam (Lab for Aero & Hydrodynamics, TU Delft).

 Dols-Perez A#, Marin V#, Amador GJ#, Kieffer R, Tam D, Aubin-Tam ME